eusouajoana/WhoWantsToBeACodeCadet/README.md

 TRIVIAL PURSUIT <Academia de código_> Edition
+- "Made with only four weeks of coding study" -

 A new edition of the famous board game Trivial Pursuit.
-This time it about the <Academia de Código_>!
+This time it's about <Academia de Código_>!

 You have four amazing categories:
 <Code Cadets>